Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing: Methodology

 \subsection{Hierarchical Decoders}

-To equip the PLMs with ability of explicit addressing to the structural information and meanwhile improve the intrinsic interpretability of the logical form generation process, we want to find a most natural way to incorporate the semantic anchors during the fine-tuning stage of the model.
-For a $N$-layers decoder module, the intermediate hidden states is given as $\{\textbf{H}_{\mathbb{D}}^{i}|1 \leq i \leq N-1\}$.
+To equip the PLMs with the ability to explicitly address the structural information and improve the intrinsic interpretability of the neural semantic parsers, we want to find a natural way to incorporate the \textit{semantic anchors} during the PLM fine-tuning.
+For a $N$-layers decoder module, the inner hidden states are given as $\{\textbf{H}_{\mathbb{D}}^{i}|1 \leq i \leq N-1\}$.

-For each intermediate task $\mathcal{T}_s$, we train an independent language model head $f_{s}(\cdot)$ and a set of weighting parameters $\{w_{s}^{i}|1 \leq i \leq N-1\}$.
-Thereby, we can calculate the aggregation of the intermediate decoder hidden states with a softmax distribution w.r.t. the weighting parameters and a residual connection:
+For each intermediate supervision task $t$, we train an independent linear layer $f_{t}(\cdot)$ and a set of weighting parameters $\{w_{t}^{i}|1 \leq i \leq N-1\}$.
+Thereby, we can calculate the aggregation of the inner decoder hidden states with a softmax distribution w.r.t. the weighting parameters and a residual connection:

-This setup enables model to seek for the optimal proportion for the intermediate hidden states.
-The overall representation $\textbf{H}_{\mathbb{D}}^{s}$ is then mapped into logits in the vocabulary space $\mathbb{R}^{|v|}$ with its language model head:
+This setup enables the model to attend to the inner decoder layers self-adaptively.
+The overall representation $\textbf{H}_{\mathbb{D}}^{s}$ is then mapped into logits in the vocabulary space $V$ by its task-respective linear layer:

-where the probability distribution of the token can be given by the softmax function whereby the cross-entropy loss $\mathcal{L}_{s}$ of the task can be calculated accordingly:
+then the probability token distribution can be given by a softmax function, and the cross-entropy loss $\mathcal{L}_{s}$ of the task can be computed consequently: